The Only 5 Things to Think About When You’re Mixing

 Reverb Creates the Stage

 Reverb creates the stage in which you set your mix.
 Think of it this way: If you want your song to take place in a big cathedral, then use the big cathedral reverb.
-If you want a tight studio space, then use the space that sounds like a small studio space.
+If you want a tight studio space, use the space that sounds like a small room.
 Just make sure you find a good space for your song.

 But by all means, don’t leave it dry.